chifai/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-`CLocatelines` is a class to identify lane-line pixels and save the results to `Cline` class
+`CLocatelines` is a class to identify lane-line pixels and save the results to `CLine` class
 1. At first time, `CLocatelines.__sliding_window()`is used to fit polynomial for both left and right lane lines.
 2. After that, `CLocatelines.__poly_fit_prev()` is used to fit polynomial by utilitizing previous polynomial coefficients.